dikortis/LetsTalkETC/Episodes/Episode_12.md

 **Christian Seberino:**
 i'm sure that
-that will be encouraging to EP see bands that you know business people are attracted by the philosophy the social contract that was that was always the hope that those principles would be valuable email all in business also that there'd be a value to that financially
+that will be encouraging to ETC bands that you know business people are attracted by the philosophy the social contract that was always the hope that those principles would be valuable email all in business also that there'd be a value to that financially